ArunKumar237/DL_DVC_template/README.md

-# CNN_Image_Classifier
+# DL_DVC_TEMPLATE

-This is a CNN based deeplearning classifier, it classify the images
+This is a template can be used for projects